DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Infantile haemangioma (American spelling ‘hemangioma’) describes a benign (non-cancerous) condition affecting cutaneous blood vessels.
-It is also known as proliferative haemangioma because it is due to proliferating endothelial cells; these are the cells that line blood vessels.
+It is known as a proliferative haemangioma because it is due to proliferating endothelial cells (the cells that line blood vessels).

-Infantile haemangiomas are proliferative lesions that usually develop shortly after birth.
+Infantile proliferative hemangiomas usually develop shortly after birth.
 They are distinct from vascular malformations, which are usually present at birth and are less common.

-Infantile haemangiomas are classified as superficial, deep or mixed lesions.
-They may be localised (confined to a small area) or segmental (involving a larger neuroectodermal unit).
+Infantile proliferative haemangiomas are classified as superficial, deep or mixed lesions.
+They may be localised or segmental (involving a larger neuroectodermal unit).

-Segmental haemangiomas are more serious than localised haemangiomas.
+Segmental proliferative haemangiomas are more serious than localised haemangiomas.

-The haemangiomas described below are all very rare conditons.
+The haemangiomas described below are all very rare conditions.

 |Eruptive neonatal haemangiomatosis||